kdgregory/log4j-aws-appenders/README.md

 ### Dependencies

-To avoid dependency hell, all dependencies are marked as "provided": you will need to ensure that your project includes necessary dependencies for your destination(s):
+To avoid dependency hell, all dependencies are marked as "provided": you will need to ensure that your project includes necessary dependencies for your destination(s).

 * Your logging framework of choice
 * [`aws-java-sdk-logs`](https://search.maven.org/classic/#search%7Cga%7C1%7Cg%3A%22com.amazonaws%22%20AND%20a%3A%22aws-java-sdk-logs%22) to use `CloudWatchAppender`